Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/vector.md

 (nth [:a :b :c]
      42)

 ;; Error!
-Rquested position beyond the limits of the vector.
+Requested position beyond the limits of the vector.

 ([:a :b] 1)